XxRaVaGeRxX/ooglexx_library/README.md

 # ooglexx_library
-A .lib for c++ developers to simplify typewriter effects in their console apps.
+A .lib file for c++ developers to simplify typewriter effects in their console apps.

+## INFO
+> ooglexx is a simple add on to speed up development
+> More Coming Soon!